AloXado320/sm64_isabelle64_old/README.md

 ## Quick Installation

-If is the first time you build you first need to run these commands:
+If is the first time doing this you first need to run these commands:

-`make -j4 -C tools` then `./extract_assets.py us`
+`make -C tools` then `./extract_assets.py us`

-Then to actually build the rom, run `make` and wait.
+Then after you do the step above, build the rom, running `make` and wait until it's done.

 It defaults to `VERSION_US` and `F3DZEX` due to changes.
 No need to change those or things will break.